VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

      The maximum number of CPU cores to use for small merges.
 Default value is used if set to 0 -snapshotAuthKey string
-     authKey, which must be passed in query string to /snapshot* pages -sortLabels
+     authKey, which must be passed in query string to /snapshot* pages -snapshotsMaxAge duration
+     Automatically delete snapshots older than -snapshotsMaxAge if it is set to non-zero duration.
+Make sure that backup process has enough time to finish the backup before the corresponding snapshot is automatically deleted
+  -sortLabels
      Whether to sort labels for incoming samples before writing them to storage.
 This may be needed for reducing memory usage at storage when the order of labels in incoming samples is random.
 For example, if m{k1="v1",k2="v2"} may be sent as m{k2="v2",k1="v1"}.
 Enabled sorting for labels can slow down ingestion performance a bit
   -storage.cacheSizeIndexDBDataBlocks size